+0 Score change

 Commission calculated on revenue booking date, not delivery confirmation.
 No catch-up or clawback mechanism.

-Commission incentive aligned with booking date creates a direct financial motive for premature recognition.
-Material context for the conduct investigation.
+Commission on booking date is a direct financial motive for premature recognition.
+Material to the conduct case.

 IT Log — Finance System Access